emmaritcey/CISC867Project/README.md

 >📋  A template README.md for code accompanying a Machine Learning paper

 # CISC867Project

-This repository is the reproduced implementation of [Efficient License Plate Recognition via Holistic Position Attention](https://ojs.aaai.org/index.php/AAAI/article/view/16457).
+This is a re-implementation of VIM-LPR for paper "Efficient License Plate Recognition via Holistic Position Attention"(AAAI2021) using tensorflow.
+This code is based on jfzhuang's VIM-LPR

 ## Requirements